sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 Elixir is especially good for building highly concurrent and fault-tolerant applications; concurrent applications are programs designed to execute multiple tasks or activities simultaneously, often in a parallel or overlapping fashion.

 In this Blog Article, we'll review some historical context around Elixir, its main advantages, and some of the most popular use cases.
 We will then proceed to install the language along with a useful VS Code extension and discuss how to create projects using Mix.
-We'll write our first Elixir module while discussing syntax, data types, variable definitions,  operators, some of the most relevant methods for interacting with different types of variables, flow control statements using conditional constructs and cases, function definitions, additional module definitions, and finally, compiling and running our project using Mix.
+We'll write our first Elixir module while discussing syntax, data types, variable definitions,  operators, some of the most relevant methods for interacting with different types of variables, flow control statements using conditional constructs and cases, iterators & recursion, function definitions, additional module definitions, and finally, compiling and running our project using Mix.

 Finally, we'll include some next steps for those interested in becoming more well-versed in this superb language.